Gloss paint is known for its high amount of sheen, glossy appearance, and thick paint viscosity.

 You will run into problems before, while, and after applying the gloss paint.
 Why do these problems happen and how to fix them?

-1. Gloss Paint Turning Yellow
+1. How To Fix Gloss Paint Turning Yellow?

 - Pop the bubbles on the paint coating.

-- Sand the gloss paint with fine-grit sandpaper.
+- Sand the paint with extra fine-grit sandpaper (440-grit).

-3. Gloss Paint Is Peeling Off
+3. How To Fix Gloss Paint Peeling Off?

 - Apply stain-blocking primer.

 - Re-apply the gloss paint.

 If the paint is peeling on a few small spots, sand the finish with fine-grit sandpaper (220-grit) and touch it up with one (1) coat.

 Gloss paint starts to peel off for the following reasons.